 The simulations presented here represent a first step toward disentangling the coupled effects of gravitational collapse and turbulent amplification on the evolution of PMFs in the late Universe.
-Follow-up studies—such as idealized galaxy simulations embedded in a cosmological framework—are needed to quantify more precisely the scales on which dynamo amplification dominates magnetic-field growth.
-In addition, a broader exploration of initial magnetic-field configurations (e.g., varying the coherence scale relative to the collapsing region, extending studies such as \citealt{FederrathEtAl2011,SetaFed2020}) will be essential to assess how the initial conditions influence the onset, efficiency, and characteristic scales of dynamo action.
+Follow-up studies (e.g., idealized galaxy simulations embedded in a cosmological framework) are needed to more precisely quantify the scales on which dynamo amplification dominates magnetic-field growth.
+In addition, a broader exploration of initial magnetic-field configurations (e.g., varying the coherence scale relative to the collapsing region, building on such studies as the works of \citet{FederrathEtAl2011} and \citet{SetaFed2020}) will be essential to assess how the initial conditions influence the onset, efficiency, and characteristic scales of dynamo action.